-If you are looking for someone to present on the topic of mental health for developers, let me know.
+I don't have anything scheduled right now but if you are looking for someone to present on the topics of management or mental health for developers, let me know.

 Developer, Heal Thyself